mirumee/ariadne-codegen/README.md

 ### File upload

+Default base client (`AsyncBaseClient` or `BaseClient`) checks if any part of `variables` dictionary is a file.
+We consider a file as object which:
+- is instance of `io.IOBase` or any of its subclasses
+- is opened in binary mode (has `b` in `mode` attribute)
+- has `name` attribute
+- has `content_type` attribute

-Default base client (`AsyncBaseClient` or `BaseClient`) checks if any part of `variables` dictionary matches `typing.IO[bytes]`.
-If such file is found then client sends multipart request according to [GraphQL multipart request specification](https://github.com/jaydenseric/graphql-multipart-request-spec).
+If at least one file is found then client sends multipart request according to [GraphQL multipart request specification](https://github.com/jaydenseric/graphql-multipart-request-spec).

 ## Custom scalars